nestjs/docs.nestjs.com/content/components.md

 > info **Hint** To create a service using the CLI, simply execute the `$ nest g service cats` command.

 Our `CatsService` is a basic class with one property and two methods.
 The only new feature is that it uses the `@Injectable()` decorator.
-The `@Injectable()` decorator attaches metadata, which tells Nest that this class is a Nest provider.
+The `@Injectable()` decorator attaches metadata, which declares that `CatsService`  is a class that can be managed by the Nest IoC container.
 By the way, this example also uses a `Cat` interface, which probably looks something like this:

 ```typescript
 @@filename(interfaces/cat.interface)